 He knows the hearts of everyone involved in each situation and loving us as no human being can, He does what it takes to teach us what we need to know in the best way possible.

 Like a dog with a bone, I get His promise in Romans 2:28.
 You can’t take it from me.
 I “know that God is always at work for the good of everyone who loves him” (Contemporary English Version).

 More answers to prayer for miracle babies

 There’s another part to this story.
 Really, it’s not just part two, but three, four, and five.
 I’m going to squish them all into the next post.
-So if you haven’t already signed up for my occasional newsletter and blog post alerts, and you don’t want to miss the end of this story, you can click here to subscribe then you’ll be reminded when part two is published.
+Click here to read on:

 But before you go, I have a question.
 What do you do when God doesn’t answer prayer the way you ask?